 How to Clean Hard Surface Floors

-3. Spray a small area lightly with homemade floor cleaner and wipe clean with a microfiber mop.
-Continue in small sections until the floor is clean.
+Once the floors are clear, lightly spray a small section with your homemade floor cleaner and wipe it clean with a microfiber mop.
+Continue this process in small sections until the entire floor is clean.

 Floor Cleaning Tips

-• Use a microfiber mop to clean hard floors.
-Traditional mops leave extra water on floors leading to streaks.
+- Use a Refillable Spray Mop: Opt for a cotton or microfiber mop to clean hard floors, as traditional mops tend to leave excess water that can cause streaks.
 Look for one with an attachable spray bottle and washable pads for easy cleaning.

-• Enhance hardwood shine and color by making a spray of with 1 Tbsp olive oil, 1 cup vodka, and 10 drops of essential oil (I use lemongrass and lemon for scent).
-Shake frequently and spray lightly.
-Buff with a dry microfiber mop.
-Work in small sections.
+- Enhance Shine: For an extra boost in shine for hardwood floors, mix 1 tablespoon of olive oil, 1 cup of vodka, and 10 drops of your favorite essential oil (I love lemongrass and lemon for scent).
+Shake frequently and spray lightly, then buff extremely well with a dry microfiber mop, working in small sections.
+(Restoring hardwood floor shine takes a lot of elbow grease!)

-• Keep floor in top shape with regular maintenance.
-A daily sweep and prompt wipe up of spills will keep floors looking great without much mopping.
+- Regular Maintenance: Keep your floors in top shape with regular maintenance.
+A daily sweep and prompt cleanup of spills will help maintain their appearance without frequent mopping.

 Floors look great in your before/after pics.
 Did you use the oil treatment recipe for extra shine in these pics?
 Or is this your results from just the cleaner recipe?